(This article may or may not contain affiliate links. What does that mean?)

 Whether you’ve celebrated Diwali your whole life or are a first-timer, there are several ways to enjoy the auspicious festival with kids.

 DIY Oil Lamps and Lanterns

 If your kiddos are tiny, no need to worry about a fire hazard when you make these crafts.
 These paper diyas and lanterns by Growing up Gupta give your little ones the chance to revel in the light that is Diwali.
 My daughter’s teacher is planning on doing this activity with her class!

 DON’T MISS!
 27 Best Fall Vacations In The US

 I can’t forget the most important part of Diwali… SWEETS!
 Your kids may still be chocolate wasted from Halloween, but allow them one further indulgence with Diwali sweets.
 These are typically made of ghee, sugar, and flour then garnished with nuts or coconut.
 Madhu’s Everyday Kitchen has 5 simple recipes you can try.
 I’d recommend the almond halwa or coconut laddoo for the most quintessential Diwali experience!
 If you don’t want to make Diwali sweets yourself, your local Indian store should have an assortment (but buy them early, as they will sell out fast).

 Diwali Celebrations Across the U.S.

-On the west coast, LA County's Indian American Professional Organization will be hosting this family-friendly party.
-In Northern California, Alameda County will be hosting a Diwali festival on November 3rd.
-If you live near Houston, Texas, there's this two-day festival to attend.
+On the West Coast, A Noise Within will host this family-friendly party in Pasadena.
+In Northern California, Sunnyvale will host a free family-friendly Diwali festival on November 10.
+If you live near Houston, Texas, there’s this two-day festival to attend on November 12.